Gay–straight alliance: Canada

-As Canada has two official languages, LGBT student clubs may be referred to as gay–straight alliances (GSA), queer-straight alliances (QSA), alliance allosexuelle-hétérosexuelle (AAH), or alliance gaie-hétéro (AGH).
+As Canada has two official languages, LGBTQ student clubs may be referred to as gay–straight alliances (GSA), queer-straight alliances (QSA), alliance allosexuelle-hétérosexuelle (AAH), or alliance gaie-hétéro (AGH).

 In May 2010 Egale Canada launched MyGSA.ca, a website focused on GSAs and their role in making Canadian schools safer and more LGBTQ inclusive.
 Their website includes educational resources for GSAs and information about available bursaries and funding.
 While MyGSA previously included a directory of registered Canadian GSA, this feature is no longer available on their website.
 Prior to closing the public directory, more than 283 GSAs had registered with the website.

 Currently there are no federal laws in Canada regarding GSAs.
 Any laws are specific to each province or territory.

 British Columbia

 The first GSA in Canada was started in 1998 at Pinetree Secondary School in Coquitlam, British Columbia.
 The start of the Pinetree GSA garnered national media attention, and its members continued to play a role in public affairs by meeting with successive provincial Ministers of Education, testifying before the B.C.
 Safe Schools Task Force on anti-bullying, and delivering workshops to students and educators about LGBT-sensitive inclusive language and how to start GSAs.
 In early 2002, the Pinetree GSA held the first Pride Day at a high school in Canada.
-The Pride Day included an information fair with booths from various local LGBT organizations, PrideTalk workshops delivered in numerous classes, and an assembly with a talk on transgender rights and a performance by G.L.A.S.S., a local LGBT youth choir.
+The Pride Day included an information fair with booths from various local LGBTQ organizations, PrideTalk workshops delivered in numerous classes, and an assembly with a talk on transgender rights and a performance by G.L.A.S.S., a local LGBTQ youth choir.

 As of 2011, 41% of schools in British Columbia were reported to have a GSA.